Azure/azure-init/README.md

 so this command builds both.
 These binaries are quite small, but you can build only one by entering `cargo build --bin <binary_name>` and indicating either `azure-provisioning-agent` or `functional_tests`.

-To run the program, you must enter the command `cargo run --bin <binary_name>` and indicating the correct binar
+To run the program, you must enter the command `cargo run --bin <binary_name>` and indicating the correct binary.

 ## Testing

+There are two different sets of tests: unit tests and end-to-end (e2e tests).
+To run unit tests, use cargo test.
-There are two ways to run tests.
-The first runs unit tests, and can be done by going to the base of the repository and entering the CLI command `cargo test`.
-The second is to run the command `make e2e-test`.
-This will create a test user, their ssh directories, place mock ssh keys, and then clean the system afterwards.
+To run e2e tests, use make e2e-test, which will create a test user, ssh directory, place mock ssh keys, and then clean up the test artifacts afterwards.

 ## Contributing